 How often have you tricked your child into eating healthy food to make sure they are getting all their vitamins and minerals?
 When was the last time you checked to make sure you were getting all of yours?
 Neglecting your diet can lead to unhealthy choices and a lack of energy as your body isn’t getting what it needs.
 If you are struggling with choosing the right foods, try meal planning, and prepping to make sure you have healthy meal options available at all times.

-“Sleep when the baby sleeps” Possibly one of the more ridiculous things to say to parents.
+“Sleep when the baby sleeps” is possibly one of the more ridiculous things to say to parents.
 As much as you may want to nap, chances are you will have other things that need taking care of instead.